ekrzychu/spotify-songless/README.md

 npm run catalog:audit-soundcharts-metadata
 ```

-These audits are read-only and do not call external APIs.
+### Backfills

-### Backfills for older databases
+Older databases may occasionally need one of the available backfills:

 ```bash
 npm run catalog:backfill-decades